Entity Framework Extensions ToSelfHierarchyList

 Like the Include method, by default, the entity from the hierarchy is materialized but not part of the returned list.

-The option FlatListRecursionLevel let you include boss in returned list.
+The option FlatListRecursionLevel lets you include boss in the returned list.
 Use Int.MaxValue to return all levels.

 • FlatListRecursionLevel = 0: will return employee only.